 Being a Washington girl, I’m used to having apples around all year long.
 The Autumn apples are my favorite, as they seem to have a freshness and sweet flavor that you can’t get any other time of the year.

 I would still make this dish with any apples, but Fall ones are my favorite!
-I like Red Delicious, as I prefer sweet apples in this recipe.
+I like Fuji or Red Delicious, as I prefer sweet apples in this recipe.

 Part of the charm is the way the flavors play off of each other.
 The sweet of the apple and brown sugar, and the savory flavors of the pork, salt, and the onion.
 And just a touch of spice to set it off.
 Perfection!

 These Instant Pot Autumn Apple Pork Chops are very simply made.
 You can easily make these on a busy weeknight.
 You don’t even have to peel the apples!
 I never do!

 I hope you try this pressure cooker pork chops recipe.
 It is delicious, and kids of all ages love it!